Steroid injections for pre-term babies linked to mental health risk

 Parents concerned their child may be affected should talk to their family doctor for advice, she said.

-Cortisol is produced in the fetus in the late stages of pregnancy to help the lungs develop, preparing the baby for life outside the womb.
+Cortisol is produced in the foetus in the late stages of pregnancy to help the lungs develop, preparing the baby for life outside the womb.

 Lung problems are common in babies born before term and can cause life-threatening breathing difficulties.
 To reduce the risk of these problems, mothers are given synthetic glucocorticoids, which replicate the effects of natural cortisol, when doctors judge they might have a pre-term birth.